Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 James Stevenson, MD

 Epithelioid mesothelioma is a cancer caused by asbestos.
 The epithelial cell subtype is the most common mesothelioma cell type, accounting for 50% – 70% of cases.
-With treatment, life expectancy generally ranges from 1.5 to 6.5 years, depending on the tumor’s location.
+With treatment, life expectancy generally ranges from 1.5 to 6.5 years, depending on tumor location.
+Survival with epithelioid mesothelioma may be slightly better than with rarer cell types.

 Request a Free Epithelioid Mesothelioma Guide